gauniverseorg/ga-docs/docs/Platform Management/Themes.md

 - Once refreshed, the new theme will be visible and applied to your application.

-By following these steps, you can easily personalize your GA_Universe experience with a theme that suits your preferences.
+By following these steps, you can easily personalize your General Admin experience with a theme that suits your preferences.
 Enjoy exploring the various themes to find the perfect look for your application!

 This feature is only available for Premium users.